ricardogomez/ricardogomez/paginas/mislibros/edelvives-ilustrado/lushzu.md

 * * *

+*Argumento:*

+Lu Shzu trabajaba de sol a sol en una fábrica de  juguetes.
+Llevaba una vida tranquila.
+Pero un día tuvo un sueño peligroso: desear su propia  muñeca.
+Y hay deseos y sueños  que cambian nuestra vida.
+(Lu Shzu works from down tu dusk in the toy factory.
+Her  life is a quiet one.
+However,  one day, she has a dangeous fream: she desieres a doll  of her  own.
+There are wishes and dreams that change the course of our lives.)

+* * *

 Apenas ha salido el libro, ya me envían un enlace con lo que creo es la primera reseña: